Serial-Comma/obsidian-notes/H2 Computing/Pseudocode Syntax.md

 ENDMAIN
 ```

+<div style="page-break-after: always; visibility: hidden"> \pagebreak </div>

 btw the `x` and `y` in `name(x,y)` are called **actual parameters** while the values you pass into them while the values like `"GP"` and `"GP_HW"` are called the **arguments**.
 When will you ever use this practically?
 Never.
 But Mr Fong is about as predictable as the outcome of the Russia-Ukraine war.

 also, if youre passing parameters into your functions/procedure using other variables, you can choose to specify `BYVALUE` where a copy of the data will be passed into the function, leaving the original variable unchanged.
 On the other hand, `BYREF` passes the address of the variable into the function, any changes to the parameter in the function actually affects the variable irl.
 You can specify it like this:

 `PROCEDURE name(BYREF x : INTEGER, BYREF y: STRING)`

-once again, would you ever want to use this?
+To conclude, would you ever want to use this?
+No. Does he care?
 No.

 # thank you for coming to my ted talk